acjay/taggy/README.md

 ## Todos

+- Get full publish-and-release workflow going with sbt-release and CircleCI
 - Optional overrides for all generated names
 - Tests (does-not-compile test)
 - Streamline inclusion via SBT (as a plugin maybe?)
 - Other tagging approaches (e.g. wrapper class)
+- Cross-build for Scala Native?

 ## Changelog